ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 You can also run this experiment on any group of four adjacent Atheros 9XXX-equipped nodes on the "grid" testbed at ORBIT.
 The "grid" testbed is generally in high demand, however.

-To use another wireless testbed besides for ORBIT or WITest, you may need to install some software or do some other configuration steps that are already prepared on the `wifi-experiment.ndz` disk image on ORBIT/WITest.
+To use another wireless testbed besides for ORBIT, you may need to install some software or do some other configuration steps that are already prepared on the `wifi-experiment.ndz` disk image on ORBIT.

 To create the `wifi-experiment.ndz` disk image, I started from a baseline Ubuntu 14.04 disk image.
 Then I installed some software from the Ubuntu package repositories: